 The Friends' role also includes the monthly book sale at the Carnegie.
 Volunteers are always welcome to help with this - it involves an ongoing sorting of books and other items.
-They accept donations for the sale, which can be left at the library Montague Center and Millers Falls during open hours.
-Arrangements donation of larger collections.
+They accept donations for the sale, which can be left at the library donation of larger collections.
 The group also accepts financial donations that support their work.
 Meetings are held once a month with a short agenda and updates from the library director.
 Now is a good time to join in and help support summer events and the new director.